PIEKER/Pieker/dsl/README.md

 ## DSL
 The DSL is designed to support Behaviour Driven Development.
 That means a test step can be defined using ``Given``, ``When`` and ``Then`` keywords.
 However, the scope of each keyword is slightly adapted in favour to the aim of this tool.
-Each section of a Gherkin (``.feature``) file is explained in the code example below.
 In the following, subsections of the Gherking file are declared as:
 - _test-configuration_: includes the whole file, starting on the 'feature' node
-- _test-run_: includes a single section beginning with a 'scenario' node.
-(A _test-configuration_ can contain multiple _test-runs_)
+- _test-scenario_: includes a single section beginning with a 'scenario' node.
+(A _test-configuration_ can contain multiple _test-scenarios_)
 - _test-step_: includes a single section beginning with a 'step' node.
-(A _test-run_ can contain multiple _test-steps_)
+(A _test-scenario_ can contain multiple _test-steps_)

 The idea is to allow a single configuration file but multiple run possibilities.
-Further, an integration test can be defined by including _test-runs_ via an enable flag or else.
+Further, an integration test can be defined by including _test-scenarios_ via an enable flag or else.
 A detailed example of the PIEKER DSL is located [here](./src/main/resources/dsl/example.feature).

 ### Parser

-A brief overview of the [```.dsl/parse```](./src/main/java/pieker/dsl/parser) directory and its dependencies is documented [here](./doc/images/classdiagram-dsl.svg).
+A brief overview of the [```.dsl/parser```](./src/main/java/pieker/dsl/parser) directory and its dependencies is documented [here](./doc/images/classdiagram-dsl.svg).
 The parsing algorithm itself is documented [here](./doc/images/sequenzdiagramm-main-entry.svg).

 In general the idea of the parsing algorithm is, to construct a traversable model-hierarchy.
 This hierarchy represents a Gherkin file as accessible runtime Java classes.
 Its root node is the [Feature](./src/main/java/pieker/dsl/model/Feature.java) class.
 Walking sub-nodes of each model, allows the developer to access specific characteristics and implement further processing.
 As displayed in the parsing-sequence-diagram, the [FeatureParser](./src/main/java/pieker/dsl/parser/FeatureParser.java) orchestrates the construction of the Pieker-Model-Tree (PMT).
-It provides an API method, requiring only a file-path along with a root node object.
-Calling the API, the parser begins to initiate setup instances, meaning to load a Gherkin file and construct an AST based on ANTLR [grammar](./src/main/java/pieker/dsl/antlr/grammar) and [generated code](./src/main/java/pieker/dsl/antlr/gen).
+Calling the Main class of the DSL package, the parser begins to initiate setup instances.
+That means to load a Gherkin file and construct an AST based on ANTLR [grammar](./src/main/java/pieker/dsl/antlr/grammar) and [generated code](./src/main/java/pieker/dsl/antlr/gen).
 Depending on, whether the setup detects major syntax issues, violating the defined grammar, the parser continues to walk the AST translating all relevant data to the provided root node object, the PMT.
 Due to the inheritance relationship of the FeatureParser class to the [PiekerParserBaseListener](./src/main/java/pieker/dsl/antlr/gen/PiekerParserBaseListener.java) as shown in the class diagram, the parser implements node-specific 'Listener Methods'.
-Such methods are called by ParseTreeWalker, a dependency class of ANTLR, allowing to implement the required translation behaviour.
+Such methods are called by a ParseTreeWalker, a dependency class of ANTLR, allowing to implement the required translation behavior.
 For example, entering a 'scenario' node, the parser retrieves meta-data and links the newly created object with its predecessor node.
 Tracking of predecessor nodes requires caching information of the latest node, a walker has visited.
 To balance caching and processing, only 'feature', 'scenario' and 'step' nodes have listener methods.
 Each node following a 'step', such as 'given' 'when' and 'then', are handled directly after entering the correlating 'step' node.
-As a result only the 'feature' latest 'scenario' node , needs to be cached to add corresponding links.
+As a result only the 'feature's latest 'scenario' node , needs to be cached to add corresponding links.
 The walker uses depth-first-search supporting the implementation.
 Therefore, each 'step' processed, is rightfully linked to its predecessor 'scenario'.